MONEY LESSONS FROM RIZAL AND OTHER PINOY HEROES

 6. TAKE TAURINE

 This is one of the most popular amino acids among mainstream consumers, but not because of its potential to help add mass.
 Taurine is the highlighted ingredient in drinks like Red Bull (the Latin word taurus means bull or ox), where it’s touted as providing long-lasting energy.
-But whereas the boost in
+But whereas the boost in energy you feel from taurine may be minimal, its ability to help you put on size is anything but negligible.

 WHY IT WORKS: Taurine is another amino acid that gets stored in muscle cells and pulls more water into them to blow up the muscles even bigger, especially when coupled with glutamine and creatine.
 Plus, taurine boosts muscle strength and endurance for more intense workouts to get you growing more in the long run.